Road traffic accident claims

 You do not have to make a claim directly to the responsible party.
 We will take instructions from you as to the circumstances of the accident and the extent of your injuries.
-We will then send a “Letter of Claim” to the insurers, which sets out why the claim is being brought and what injuries have been suffered.
+We will then submit your claim to the insurers on your behalf setting out your claim.

-This depends on the type of claim, but some can conclude within 6 to 9 months.
+This depends on the type of claim.
+A simple claim can conclude within a year if liability is established early on.
 Only a very small proportion will ever make it to court.
 In the UK, less than 2% of claims actually reach a trial.